throwawayyy420/aerial-fsdet/README.md

 # Few-Shot Object Detection with DINOv2

 This repository implements a two-stage few-shot object detection system using DINOv2 as the backbone, following the approach described in the provided architecture diagram.
+This repo is based on the ICML 2020 paper Frustratingly Simple Few-Shot Object Detection (arXiv:2003.06957).

 ## Architecture Overview